 Here are the details of maps for Consett:

-We have published two versions of this map, showing how the area changed across the years.
+We have published three versions of this map, showing how the area changed across the years.

 The map links up with Sheets 11.10 Blackhill & Shotley Bridge to the north.